 Her main regional focus is Latin America.
-Lechartre's work has been supported by a five-year Richard and Peggy Notebaert Fellowship, a John Darby Fellowship, and several grants from the Kroc Institute for International Peace Studies.
-Her research explores the links between the legacies of the large-scale counterinsurgency programs adopted by some Latin American states and the variation in current levels of criminal violence in those countries.
-She is interested in investigating the role played by transitional justice mechanisms to address these legacies and deflate criminal violence.
+Lechartre's work has been supported by a five-year Richard and Peggy Notebaert Fellowship, a John Darby Fellowship, a research grant from the Kellogg Institute, and several grants from the Kroc Institute for International Peace Studies.
+Her research explores the impact of wartime violence on indigenous social mobilization, mainly in post-conflict Guatemala.
+Joséphine relies on a mix of qualitative and quantitative methods involving interviews, archive work and social network analysis.

 Joséphine received her BA and MA cum laude from the Institut d’Etudes Politiques de Paris (Sciences Po Paris).